Subluminal/Subluminal-game/README.md

 # [Subluminal](https://en.wiktionary.org/wiki/subluminal) /ˌsʌbˈl(j)uːmɪnl/ - The Game
 [![Logo](./assets/logo/subluminal_logo.png)](http://subluminal.tech) **image by Bordeaux Ink.**

 > Once upon a time a clever programmer named Rik created in the basement of his mom's house 4 different AIs.
 Throughout his whole life Rik tried to get the AIs to work together, but sadly he never achieved his goal.
 After Rik passed away the world forgot about him and his work.
-But the AIs never forgot, ever single one of them evolved and adapted, with the goal to be the best AI in the whole universe...
+But the AIs never forgot, every single one of them evolved and adapted, with the goal to be the best AI in the whole universe...

 ## 1. Overview